 2 cups frozen peas, ½ cup chopped fresh parsley

-Before serving, remove stems of herbs and bay leaf.
+Before serving, remove stems of herbs (the leaves will fall off) and bay leaf.
 Taste the stew; season with salt and pepper as needed.

 Notes